 Queensland resources companies strive to create long-term positive impacts on the communities in which they operate

-The QRC works closely with its member companies to help build a long, strong future for regional Queensland communities.
+The resources sector understands the potential social impacts and opportunities associated with resource development.
+It strives to ensure that the presence of resources has a positive impact on local communities.
+QRC works closely with its member companies to help build a long-term, sustainable future for regional Queensland communities.
 To achieve this, a cohesive policy environment that encourages positive social performance is imperative.

 FIFO and Accommodation

 The resources sector is one of the key pillars of the Queensland economy, providing not only its primary source of export income but a fundamental role in shaping the development of regional communities through economic growth, high paying jobs and supporting regional infrastructure, services and investment.